The Port of Seattle and FAA are conducting an environmental review of the SAMP Near-Term Projects.

 The Central Puget Sound region is expected to grow by another one million people by 2035.
-The Sustainable Airport Master Plan is the blueprint for changes at Sea-Tac Airport to meet future regional demand.
+The Sustainable Airport Master Plan (SAMP) is the blueprint for changes at Seattle-Tacoma International Airport to meet future demand.

 - Meet forecast passenger demand

 - Comply with FAA airfield standards/guidance

 - Improve operational efficiency

 - Provide additional fuel capacity and meet Port's Sustainable Aviation Biofuel initiative

 This Executive Summary summarizes the principal results of the SAMP—the forecasts of aviation activity, facility requirements, alternatives considered, the long-term vision for Airport development, and the projects recommended for implementation in the near term.